How IFP Works: From Fiber to Function

 A. Advanced Component Simulation

 We start each project in software.
 Using our simulation stack, we analyze the part’s geometry, the expected loads it must handle, and its functional use case.
-This allows us to pinpoint exactly where structural reinforcement is needed and, just as importantly, where we can reduce material without sacrificing performance.
+This allows us to pinpoint exactly where reinforcement is needed and, just as importantly, where we can reduce material without sacrificing performance.
 This approach prevents overbuilding, reduces weight, and optimizes fiber usage before a single strand is placed.

 We provide an in-depth analysis of the status quo of your component.